psychemedia/storytelling-notes/hudden_dudden.md

 "So with that the man untied the sack and Donald got out of it and he got into it, and Donald tied it up again.
 Then Donald went away home, driving the cattle before him.

-"It was not long then till Hudden and Dud- den came out of the inn, and they took up the sack, thinking that Donald was still inside it, and they took it to the river and threw it into a deep place.
+"It was not long then till Hudden and Dudden came out of the inn, and they took up the sack, thinking that Donald was still inside it, and they took it to the river and threw it into a deep place.
 Then they went home, and there they found Donald before them, and a herd of the finest cattle they ever saw.
 'How is this, Donald?' they said.
 'We drowned you in the river, and here you are back home before us.
 And where are you after getting all these cattle?'

-"' Oh, sure,' says Donald, 'it's myself has the bad luck all out.
+"'Oh, sure,' says Donald, 'it's myself has the bad luck all out.
 Here I've only twenty of these cattle, and if I'd only had help I could have had a hundred — aye, or five hundred.
-Sure in the place where you threw me in, down at the bottom of the river, there was hundreds of the finest cattle you ever saw, and plenty of gold be- sides.
+Sure in the place where you threw me in, down at the bottom of the river, there was hundreds of the finest cattle you ever saw, and plenty of gold besides.
 Oh, it's the misfortunate creature that I am, not to have any help while I was down there.
 Just these poor twenty was all I could manage to drive away with me, and these not the best that was there.'

 "Then they both swore that they would be his friends if he would only show them the place in the river where they could get cattle like his.